sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 - Open the compound in all databases
 - Highlight matching substructures
 - Show the annotated spectrum in the `Substructure Annotations` tab

+**Highlight matching substructures:**
+When you choose `Highlight matching substructures` from the context menu, substructures in all structure candidates will be color-coded as follows:

+* **blue:** substructures that are supported by fingerprint evidence.
+* **red:** substructures that contradict fingerprint evidence.
+* **yellow:** substructures with mixed support, where both agreeing and disagreeing fingerprint evidence is present.
+* **no color:** substructures that are not clearly covered by fingerprint evidence

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/matching-substructures.png" | relative_url }})